Rental Income per Room Calculator

 What is Net Operating Income (NOI) for a rental property?

 Net Operating Income (NOI) is a key metric in real estate, representing a property's annual income after deducting all operating expenses, but before accounting for mortgage payments or taxes.
-It indicates the profitability of the property's core operations.
+With the default inputs, the NOI is $22,080 ($28,080 effective income minus $6,000 annual expenses).

 How is Cap Rate calculated and what does it mean?

 The Capitalization Rate (Cap Rate) is calculated by dividing a property's Net Operating Income (NOI) by its current market value.
-Expressed as a percentage, it estimates the potential rate of return on a real estate investment, assuming a cash purchase, with typical rates for residential properties often ranging from 5-8%.
+For the example property, $22,080 NOI divided by $300,000 value gives a 7.36% cap rate, which is within the typical 5-8% range for residential properties.

 What is a good Gross Yield for a rental property?